 Upon completion of the summer intensive, students enter their Specialized Year.
 They continue to learn proven methods for supporting diverse populations, while adding more specific skills in line with the method specialization and field of practice of their choosing.
-They also begin their field placement.
+They also begin their practicum placement.

 As an Advanced Standing student, you will take three or four courses per term.
 You should expect to spend seven to eight hours per week in synchronous classes, in addition to time spent on homework and other assignments.

 During the Fall and Spring terms, you must also spend three days (21 hours total) at your practicum work site each week.
 Most placements require work during daytime hours, generally 9 a.m. to 5 p.m. or 10 a.m. to 6 p.m.
 Visit our Practicum Placements page for more information.